 Three Minute Thesis Competition

-3MT, meaning “Three Minute Thesis,” is an event that challenges students working on a graduate degree to present their thesis in just three minutes.
+3MT, meaning “Three Minute Thesis,” is an annual event that challenges students working on a graduate degree to present their thesis in just three minutes.
 And to make matters more interesting, the students must explain it using language that a non-specialist audience will understand.

-The judges will critique participants on how well they: 1) explain their research; 2) spark the audience’s desire to know more; and 3) communicate in language “appropriate to an intelligent but non-specialist audience.”
+The judges critique participants on how well they: 1) explain their research; 2) spark the audience’s desire to know more; and 3) communicate in language “appropriate to an intelligent but non-specialist audience.”

 Each college on campus holds a preliminary competition, and one student from each college advances to the university-wide final round.
 The CPMS competition was held on Friday, 24 February 2017 in the Hinckley Center 3rd Floor Assembly Hall.
 The results of this competition are as follows:

 - Diana Saavedra, Department of Chemistry & Biochemistry, placed first and received $1,000

 - Sarah Young, Department of Physics & Astronomy, placed second and received $750

 - Chandramouli Nyshadham, Department of Physics & Astronomy, placed third and received $500

 Additionally, five honorary mentions received $50.
 They are:

 - Brent Reichman, Department of Physics & Astronomy

 - Margaret Miles, Department of Physics & Astronomy